1. The menopause and breast cancer

 Treatment for breast cancer can cause changes to how you feel.
 It may take some time for you to adjust to these changes and your menopausal symptoms will hopefully improve over time.

 Many people find it helps to talk to someone who has been through the same experience as them.

-Breast Cancer Now’s Someone Like Me service can put you in touch with someone who has had a diagnosis of breast cancer, so you can talk through your worries and share experiences over the phone or by email.
+Our Someone Like Me service - please see below - can put you in touch with someone who has had a diagnosis of breast cancer, so you can talk through your worries and share experiences over the phone or by email.

 You can also visit our confidential online forum and join one of the ongoing discussions.